 There are numerous striking findings in the Williams Institute report on HIV criminalization in Georgia.
 White women, who make up 3% of PLHIV in Georgia, represented 11% of HIV-related arrests.
-Yet—perhaps because of disparate HIV rates among Black people in Georgia—Black men and women were more likely to be arrested for HIV-related offenses than their White counterparts: 26% of HIV-related arrests were White men, 46% were Black men, 11% were While women, and 16% were Black women.
-Once charged, Black men were nearly twice as likely to be convicted of the HIV-related offense (16%) as White men (9%).
-However, when charged with concurrent offenses (44% of total arrests), White men were more likely (24%) than Black men (15%) to be convicted of the non-HIV related offenses and not the HIV-related offense.
+Yet—perhaps because of disparate HIV rates among black people in Georgia—black men and women were more likely to be arrested for HIV-related offenses than their white counterparts: 26% of HIV-related arrests were shite men, 46% were black men, 11% were white women, and 16% were black women.
+Once charged, black men were nearly twice as likely to be convicted of the HIV-related offense (16%) as white men (9%).
+However, when charged with concurrent offenses (44% of total arrests), white men were more likely (24%) than black men (15%) to be convicted of the non-HIV related offenses and not the HIV-related offense.

 The report was based on arrests and convictions under Georgia’s one HIV-related criminal exposure statute, which contains seven separate offenses (for more on the HIV criminal laws in Georgia, see the Georgia excerpt from CHLP’s Sourcebook on HIV Criminalization in the U.S.).
 571 HIV-related arrests occurred in Georgia from 1988 to September 2017, most of which were after 1997, and all of which occurred in 79 of Georgia’s 159 counties.
 PLHIV outside of Atlanta were three times as likely to be arrested for an HIV-related offense compared to those living in Atlanta.